Gowiem/terraform-workshops/intermediate-terraform/examples/planning/README.md

 another operation after the plan was created.
 ```

-Ah! something in tim's changes now makes my plan stale, or outdated.
-We can see some indication in source of how we get to this error from terraform source code itself: https://github.com/hashicorp/terraform/blob/master/backend/local/backend_local.go#L231.
-This computation and concept is in flux and has changed in recent versions.
-Even a handful of issues exist currently for stale vs not-stale, like this one: https://github.com/hashicorp/terraform/issues/24078.
-All of this changing recently and some work to do on Hashicorp's side, being as much as you need to know about this right now.
+Ah!
+Something in tim's changes now makes jane's plan stale (outdated) and she must redo her option.

-The real takeaway from this, at this level, is to just know that this is a protection against clobbering changes unknowingly, Terraform working towards a path of more predictable and safe operations related to apply.
-And that when we see this, we simply know that we need to generate a plan (file) again, so let's do it
+The real takeaway from this, at this level, is to just know that this is a protection against clobbering changes unknowingly.
+When we see this, we simply know that we need to generate a plan (file) again, so let's do that:

 ```
 terraform plan -out=plan.out